-Our frontier businesses have higher than average productivity, undertake more innovation and are more likely to export their products and services.
+Our growth driving sectors have higher than average productivity, undertake more innovation and are more likely to export their products and services.
 They also employ more graduates and people with specialist skills and pay higher than average wages.

-Their productivity is enhanced by being in close proximity to each other and their supply chains.
+Their productivity is enhanced by being near each other and their supply chains.
 This 'agglomeration or cluster effect' boosts productivity by allowing easier transfer of knowledge, skills and innovation between firms.
 Growth in these high value sectors will create higher paid job opportunities for our residents and help to attract and retain graduates.